 Also note: the department is not able to disclose information relating to the assessment process for CCB approval applicants because of confidentiality requirements under Family Assistance Law.
 Details about the assessment process of an application for CCB approval can only be provided to the applicant or their authorised personnel.
 Please ensure you have nominated an appropriate contact person(s) for your application before you submit it.
 This will enable the department to provide you with prompt and timely assistance if required.

-If you are in the process of setting up a new child care service or have set up a new child care service, you may be eligible for funding from the Australian Government's Community Support Programme.
-For further information, see the Support for Child Care Services page.
+If you are in the process of setting up a new child care service or have set up a new child care service, you may be eligible for funding from the Australian Government's Community Child Care Fund.
+For further information, see the Community Child Care Fund page.

 Please be aware that it is a requirement that all CCB approved services notify the department of changes to their service as determined by Family Assistance Law.
 These are referred to as Notifiable Events.
 You will find Notifiable Events forms on the Notifiable Events page, along with information on how to return these to the department upon completion.